rahulbhardwaj1721/redhat/README.md

       |
       |-----services[Should act as a service to communicate with model for getting the required data]
       |       |
+      |
+      |
+     Test
+      |
+      |------test.js[Unit test cases should be written with the help of chai/mocha.To run the test case simple run : npm test]
+      |
 ##Change in .env to run the application with below environment.
 NODE_ENV =  development
 NODE_ENV =  production